 What are the eligibility requirements?

-In order to meet the criteria for an award, applicants must demonstrate the following in their application:
+In order to meet the criteria for an award, applicants must demonstrate that they are the following in their application:

-- Attend a school in the greater Edmonton area, or intend to attend a school in the greater Edmonton.
+- Attending a school in the greater Edmonton area, or intending to attend a school in the greater Edmonton.

-- Pursuit of a program of study leading to a recognized licence, certificate, diploma, undergraduate, or graduate degree or non-credited learning opportunities such as conferences, workshops and training programs in Alberta.
+- Pursuing a program of study leading to a recognized licence, certificate, diploma, undergraduate, or graduate degree or non-credited learning opportunities such as conferences, workshops and training programs in Alberta.